 It will officially be active by May 2021, and every website will get ranked either “Good,” “Needs Improvement,” or “Poor.”
 All this is done by analyzing the CRUX reports' data (Chrome User Experience Reports).

 Google launched core web vitals after conducting in-depth research on the industry.
-It was seen that users incline towards sites that offer them a better user experience.
+It was seen that users inclined towards sites that offer them a better user experience.
 Keeping the results in mind, Google came up with three metrics that every website has to go through, and these are:

 - Largest Contentful Point (LCP): It is the aggregate of time a page takes to render itself and load all typical elements like image, video, or large block text.
 The LCP should load at least 75% within 2.5 seconds.
 I’ve written a detailed guide on Largest Contentful Paint WordPress, which helps anyone achieve a good score without the need of developers.